Anna Skarin

 Research Goal:

-To understand drivers of animal behavior and habitat selection, and specifically how human impact (from both herders and from human caused disturbance) affect reindeer behavior and use of the landscape.
+To understand drivers of animal behavior, habitat selection and life history patterns, and specifically how human impact (from both herders and from human caused disturbance) affect reindeer behavior and use of the landscape.

 Research Skills: Co-production of knowledge together with stakeholders.
 Working with collecting, handling and analyzing large (GPS) data set using open source software (R, QGIS, PostgreSQL), planning and conducting extensive fieldwork, design of pellet-group count inventories.